 NEPA requires all executive federal agencies to perform environmental assessments and environmental impact statements.

-In 1970, we celebrated the very first “Earth Day” which took place on April 22nd.
+In 1970, we also celebrated the very first “Earth Day” which took place on April 22nd.

 In the same year, the U.S. government created the Environmental Protection Agency (EPA) and passed the Clean Air Act.